Campus Student Support Services

 Cultural Centers for Academic Excellence

-Nelson Hall East 215, (707)826-4589, the mission of the Cultural Centers for Academic Excellence is to empower students as they navigate successful pathways through college in a way that honors, preserves and sustains diverse cultural value systems.
+The Cultural Centers for Academic Excellence empower students as they navigate successful pathways through college in a way that honors, preserves and sustains diverse cultural value systems.
 Their programs, services, and mentoring promote the individual and academic advancement of students in a culturally welcoming and dynamic environment.

 El Centro Académico Cultural de Humboldt (El Centro)